aronayne/url-shorten/README.md

 ## Getting Started

-### Running Spring Boot app PostGRES DB as a single Docker instance
+### Running Spring Boot app & PostgreSQL in a single Docker container

 Steps to run PostgreSQL and the url-shorten Spring Boot app in a single Docker instance: